In turbulent times, frontier stocks hold on to long-haul investors

 While these less-developed emerging markets suffer from a lack of liquidity, with buyers and sellers struggling to match up at times, that can be a bonus when nervous investors are dashing for the exits elsewhere.

-More liquid emerging market stocks .MSCIEF have slumped 15 percent since May 22, when U.S. Federal Reserve Chairman Ben Bernanke fuelled expectations the Fed will scale back its bond-buying program, reducing the appeal of high-yielding assets.
+More liquid emerging market stocks have slumped 15 percent since May 22, when U.S. Federal Reserve Chairman Ben Bernanke fuelled expectations the Fed will scale back its bond-buying programme, reducing the appeal of high-yielding assets.

 Those stocks plummeted last week after the Fed laid out a timetable for withdrawing the stimulus, with concern about China’s economy and interbank funding adding further pressure.

-Frontier stocks .dMI7400000PUS, in contrast, have fallen only 3 percent since May 22, outperforming even the S&P 500 .SPX, although Nigerian stocks .NGSEINDEX fell 6 percent in one week this month when valuations were seen as overstretched.
+Frontier stocks, in contrast, have fallen only 3 percent since May 22, outperforming even the S&P 500 , although Nigerian stocks fell 6 percent in one week this month when valuations were seen as overstretched.

 Part of the allure for asset managers is that these markets stand to benefit from growth fuelled by natural resources and young populations with increasing spending power.